Morningstar, Inc.: History

 In 2021, Morningstar announced it would acquire the UK and international (including Jersey, Hong Kong and Dubai) operations of the Australian wealth management platform Praemium (ASX: PPS) for £35 million.
+Later that year, Morningstar announced the acquisition of Moorgate Benchmarks, in an effort to grow its index services under Morningstar Indexes.

 In 2022, Morningstar announced that it will acquire the S&P Global-owned Leveraged Commentary & Data (LCD), a company specializing in leveraged loan market data, for about $650 million.

 Products and services

 Morningstar offers a wide array of products and services to both retail and institutional investors.

 Morningstar Investment Management

 Through its investment management subsidiary, Morningstar currently has over US$265 billion in assets under advisement and management.

 Morningstar Direct

 Morningstar Direct is a software platform that provides data and analytics to help professional investment managers craft new products and portfolios.

 Morningstar Office Cloud

 Morningstar offers a single end-to-end cloud-based platform for investment advisors, known as Morningstar Office Cloud.
 The software allows financial advisors to manage their practice, gain access to data and research, analyze investments, and connect with investors.